thalib/thalib/_posts/Linux/2016-11-21-bluetooth-howto.md

 ---
 layout: post
-title:  "How to use Bluetooth in Linux using Bluze"
+title:  "How to use Bluetooth in Linux using Bluez"
-date:   2016-11-21 15:48:44
+date:   2016-11-22 07:48:44
-categories: General
+categories: Linux
-tags:
+tags: bluez bluetooth howto
-excerpt: How to use Bluetooth in Linux using Bluze
+excerpt: How to use Bluetooth in Linux using Bluez
 ---